This post may contain affiliate links. Please read our disclosure policy.

 Stand mixer bread vs hand kneaded bread

-This soft French bread recipe can be easily kneaded with a stand mixer or by hand.
-In fact, I bounce between both, depending on the batch size I want to make.
+This soft French bread recipe can be easily kneaded by hand or with a stand mixer.
+Depending on the batch size I want to make, I bounce between both mixing methods.
+So, I included instructions for both methods in the recipe below.

 How to knead French bread in the stand mixer

-To mix dough via stand mixer: Secure the dough hook attachment.
-Use lowest speed to mix and knead ingredients into a cohesive, smooth, elastic dough (about 3-5 min).
-Sprinkle reserved flour into the bowl as needed during the entire mixing / kneading process to prevent the dough sticking to the bowl sides.
-You may also need to stop the stand mixer and pull the dough back into cohesion.
+To mix dough in a stand mixer, secure the dough hook attachment.
+Use the lowest speed to mix and knead ingredients into a cohesive, smooth, elastic dough (about 3-5 minutes).
+Sprinkle reserved flour into the bowl as needed during the mixing process to prevent the dough from sticking to the sides of the bowl.
+You may also need to stop the mixer and pull the dough back into cohesion with a spatula or your hands.

 How to knead French bread by hand

-Hand-kneading - It's good to know how to knead dough without a stand mixer.
-In fact, I usually hand knead this French bread recipe when I make a half batch (1 lb. dough yield) because my hands can incorporate and knead smaller batches more efficiently than the stand mixer.
+Hand-kneading - Knowing how to knead dough without an electric mixer is good.
+I usually hand-knead this French bread recipe when I make a half batch (1-pound dough yield) because my hands can incorporate and knead smaller batches more efficiently than the mixer.

 Proofing

 You can proof homemade French bread using different methods.
-Proofing dough in the Instant Pot is my favorite!
-It creates the ideal environment to proof at a constant 90°F temperature.
+Proofing bread in the Instant Pot is my favorite!
+It creates the ideal environment to proof at a constant temperature of 90 degrees Fahrenheit.
 It's so convenient because your dough doubles in size in only 45 minutes, even in a chilly or drafty environment.

 French bread shapes